Jump to: Spoilers (29)

 Jan de Bont insisted that Keanu Reeves get a sensible haircut as would befit a hard-working cop.
-20th Century Fox were horrified when they saw the buzzcut that he adopted for the film, threatening to postpone the film to allow his hair to grow back.
+20th Century Fox executives were horrified when they saw the buzzcut he adopted for the film, going so far as to threaten postponing the film so he could grow his hair back.

 Jan de Bont cast Keanu Reeves as Jack Traven after seeing him in Point Break (1991).
 He felt that the actor was "vulnerable on the screen.
 He's not threatening to men because he's not that bulky, and he looks great to women."